Can a collection agency report an old debt as new?

 When lenders or anyone reviewing your credit report sees the collection, they may see multiple dates, but they’ll also see the original date.
 This won’t affect the seven years it takes for a collection to fall off your credit report.

-Old debt has a statute of limitations, which gives collectors a specific window of time to take action against you.
+Old debt has a statute of limitations, giving collectors a specific window to take action against you.
 For example, to collect on an old debt, some collectors will sue you, but they can only do so if it falls within the statute of limitations.
 The statute of limitations can vary, so the Consumer Financial Protection Bureau recommends consulting an attorney to find out the laws in your state.

 Just know that although the collector cannot sue outside of the statute of limitations, they can still attempt to collect old debt by calling and sending letters.